CatMeat/ClockUTC/README.md

 # ClockUTC

-An extremely simple Local/UTC clock the desktop for amateur radio operators (Windows)
+An extremely simple Local/UTC clock for the desktop of amateur radio operators.
+(Windows only)